gklyne/I-D/arcp/arcp.md

   this indicates uniqueness based on an existing archive location, typically an URL.
   Implementations creating location-based
-  authorities from an archive's URL SHOULD generate the v5 UUID using the URL namespace `6ba7b811-9dad-11d1-80b4-00c04fd430c8` and the particular URL.
+  authorities SHOULD generate the v5 UUID using the URL namespace `6ba7b811-9dad-11d1-80b4-00c04fd430c8` and an retrievable archive URL.
   Note that while implementations cannot resolve which location was used, they can confirm the name-based UUID if the location is otherwise known.
 3. If the prefix is `ni,` this indicates a unique archive identity based on a hashing of the archive's bytestream or content.
-  Implementations can assume that resources within an `ni` arcp URIs remains static, although the implementation may use content negotiation or similar transformations.
+  Implementations MAY assume that resources within an `ni` arcp URIs remains static, although the implementation may use content negotiation or similar transformations.
   The checksum MUST be expressed